revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-`Collections.emptySet()` returns the empty immutable Set ,not containing null  .
+`Collections.emptySet()` returns the empty immutable Set ,not containing null.

 </blockquote>
 </details>

 ---

-40. Why we call `emptySet()` method,as we can also create empty Set  using constructor ?
+40. Why do we call `emptySet()` method, as we can also create an empty Set using a constructor ?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Advantages of using `emptySet()` method over creating object using constructor are :
+Advantages of using `emptySet()` method over creating an object using a constructor are :

-1. Immutable : You should prefer to use immutable collection against the mutable collections wherever possible .
-It becomes handy as multiple threads accessing the same instance of object will see the same values.
+1. Immutable: You should prefer to use immutable collections against mutable collections wherever possible.
+It becomes handy as multiple threads accessing the same instance of an object will see the same values.

-2. Concise :  You do not need to manually type out the generic type of the collection - normally it is inferred from the context of the method call.
+2. Concise:  You do not need to manually type out the generic type of the collection - normally it is inferred from the context of the method call.

-3. Efficient : As `emptySet()` method dont create new objects , so they just reuse the  existing empty and immutable object .
-Although ,practically,this trick is not that handy , and rarely improves the performance
+3. Efficient: As `emptySet()` method doesn’t create new objects, so they just reuse the existing empty and immutable object .
+Although, practically, this trick is not that handy, and rarely improves the performance

 </blockquote>
 </details>